 Does the County have a payment assistance program for low-income families?

-Applicants must apply and submit all required supporting documentation by July 31, 2022, for the 2023 assessment.
+- Applicants that meet the eligibility criteria, must apply and submit all required supporting documentation by July 31, 2024, for the next assessment period of Oct.
+1, 2024 - Sept.
+30, 2025.
 If approved, the County will pay a portion of the homeowner's Solid Waste Management Disposal and/or Collection Assessment for the approved year.
 Residents who have been approved must reapply every year.

 Can I cancel my residential solid waste collection services?